mealie-recipes/mealie/README.md

 ### Why a Database?

 Some users of static-site generator applications like ChowDown have expressed concerns about their data being stuck in a database.
 Considering this is a new project it is a valid concern to be worried about your data.
-Mealie specifically addresses this concern by provided automatic daily backups that export your data in json, plain-text markdown files, and/or custom Jinja2 templates. **This puts you in controls of how your data is represented** when exported from Mealie, which means you can easily migrate to any other service provided Mealie doesn't work for you.
+Mealie specifically addresses this concern by provided automatic daily backups that export your data in json, plain-text markdown files, and/or custom Jinja2 templates. **This puts you in control of how your data is represented** when exported from Mealie, which means you can easily migrate to any other service provided Mealie doesn't work for you.

 As to why we need a database?